 "CAE<cr>".
 This command changes the mode of the C/C gauge with an even station number to "auto", provided that an appropriate T/C gauge is installed.
-In this mode the gauge will only be turned "off" automatically by the associated T/C or other gauge reading over 10 microns.
+In this

 "CAO<cr>".This command changes the mode of the C/C gauge with an odd station number to "auto" provided that an appropriate T/C gauge is installed.
 (See above)."CBE<cr>".This command changes the mode of the C/C gauge with an even station number to "both" provided that an appropriate T/C gauge is installed.
 This mode will allow the C/C to be shut down by either pressure on the associated T/C or other gauge reading over 10 microns or its own pressure reading above 10 microns.